cea-trust-platform/MEDCoupling_tutos/presentations/SALOME_MEDCoupling.md

 - Projection (interpolation and field projection)
 - Parallelism (DEC - Data Exchange Channel)
 - File I/O (MEDFiles)
-- MEDReader, paraview plugin to visualize MEDFiles
+- MEDReader, Paraview plugin to visualize MEDFiles
 - MED GUI (aka Fields)

 ### History, an ongoing effort

-- 1996: study about the standardisation of data exchange between EdF R&D simulation codes
+- 1996: study about the standardization of data exchange between EdF R&D simulation codes
 - 1997: first version of the data model
 - 1998-1999: first version of the MED-file library at EdF and joint work with CEA (ELAN)
 - 2001: including MED into the SALOME platform for data exchange (meshes and fields)
 - 2003: first version of MED in memory (MEDMEM): exchanging objects between processes directly in memory
 - 2010: first version of MEDCoupling
 - 2013: removing MEDMEM from SALOME 7
-- 2014: MEDCoupling/MEDLoader: engine behing the new MED reader in ParaView / PARAVIS
+- 2014: MEDCoupling/MEDLoader: engine behind the new MED reader in ParaView / PARAVIS

 ## BASICS